Chapter 2- “Loved Ones”

 Little did I know how the next few months would truly test this mindset…

-The next day led into numerous tests and procedures.
+The next day led to numerous tests and procedures.
 I had spinal taps, CBCs, CMPs, and a simple procedure to insert a port-a-cath into my chest to enable easier access to my veins.
 That way, I didn’t have to get so many IVs.
 I felt like a pin cushion already, but my spirits remained high.
 I’m going to beat this.

 The next step for my self-preservation was preserving the offspring of “self.”
 I needed to… provide a sample.
 If I were to get a bone marrow transplant, the process would render me sterile.
 So for the future of my lineage and for prosperity, I donated sperm.

 I felt like I was in a bad comedy, or at least American Pie 2.
-Every comedy show or movie series eventually gets to donating sperm, and I felt like I was committing a trope.
+Every comedy show or movie series eventually resorts to donating sperm and I felt like I was committing a trope.
 My step-dad Gary even had to get me some “reading material.”
 The entire thing was awkward, and all I could think about is that someday there could be a kid down the road because of this.